-Future parental responsibility led young Joseph to sign up for King and Country by joining the Foresters.
-Their regiment long served valiantly on the front line engaged in most major battles.
-Battalions thus suffered heavy casualties, more so opening up July 1916's infamous Somme.
+Year 2014 saw my grandma celebrating 100 years, dating birth before war robbed remembered sight of her young father.
+He may have been a reluctant conscript, but Joseph served King and Country by locally joining the Sherwood Foresters.
+Their regiments fought valiantly among the front lines engaged in many major battles.
+Battalions thus suffered very heavy casualties, more so opening up July 1916's infamous Somme.

 Relaying news from the Flanders fields comes Form B104-80 notifying my great grandmother that Pte 16053 J. Thompson is at 45th Casualty Clearing Station, seriously ill from "Cause not Stated".
-This basic War Office message sent 25th August 1916 coincidentally dated death.
+This basic War Office message sent 25th August 1916 coincidentally dated later acknowledged death.